YunoHost/doc/app_roundcube.md

 cp /var/www/roundcube/plugins/carddav/config.inc.php.dist /var/www/roundcube/plugins/carddav/config.inc.php
 ```

-Now, you just have to connect to your Roundcube application, select Parameters located at the top right corner, then select CardDAV in the left panel.
+Now, you just have to connect to your Roundcube application, select "Parameters" located at the top right corner, then select "CardDAV" in the left panel.

 Synchronize your owncloud contacts:

-* Go to Contacts section of your owncloud application and click on the gear wheel icon located at the bottom left.
-Then, click on CardDAV link and copy the URL that appeared.
+* Go to "Contacts" section of your owncloud application and click on the gear wheel icon located at the bottom left.
+Then, click on "CardDAV link" and copy the URL that appeared.

-* Go to Roundcube's CardDAV section and type in ownCloud in Label field, paste the previously copied URL and type your username and password.
+* Go to Roundcube's CardDAV section and type in "ownCloud" in "Label" field, paste the previously copied URL and type your username and password.

 Your contacts are now synchronized!

-Note that even if Roundcube may complain about some time out but process is working.
+Note that even if Roundcube may complain about some "time out" but process is working.